-Freelancers are paid by clients through the Work for Impact platform on a weekly basis if they're on an hourly contract or once they have successfully completed a milestone if they are on a fixed-price contract.
+Independent contractors are paid by clients through the Work for Impact platform on a weekly basis if they're on an hourly contract or once they have successfully completed a milestone if they are on a fixed-price contract.
 Check here the differences between hourly jobs and fixed-price projects.

-How is a Freelancer's Rate Determined?
+How is an Independent Contractor's Rate Determined?